mind-ll-matter/Metro_Frontend-MRHQ_mission5/README.md

 <h3 align="center">Metro Property Redesign</h3>

   <p align="center">
-  A redesign of the Metro Property Listings, using React, SCSS, Docker and MongoDB.
+  A redesign of the Metro Property Management, using React, SCSS, Docker and MongoDB.
 Completed with a team of 2 designers and 3 developers.
   </p>
   <br/>
   <br/>